What is Clinical Psychology Victoria?

 How long is a session?

 A session is usually 50 minutes.
-Sometimes, if necessary, we can arrange half hour appointments.
+Sometimes, if necessary, we can arrange half hour or 90 minute appointments.

 Where do I go for my appointment?

-We have a new head office in Bendigo – 411 Napier Street – right next door to Weeroona College.
+Our office is in Bendigo – 411 Napier Street – right next door to Weeroona College.